SilasStokes/basic_craigslist_scraper/README.md

 To install the python packages use `pip install -r requirements.txt`.

 # Todo List:
+- [ ] Add a feature where all the texts will get added to a single text.
+- [ ] add the math to calculate the scraped time and the posted at (which cl presents as "4 mins ago") so timing can be correctly stored in the db.
+- [ ] create a parent scripts that can schedule and manage all the individual profiles in ./configs. (make an active directory in configs and put all the configs that need to be managed there)
 - [ ] Use Python package Fake User Agent to randomly generate a new user agent every request.
 - [ ] Use logging instead of prints
 - [ ] correct the database datatypes, right now they are all strings...
 - [ ] make the scraped_at property a foreign key
 - [ ] dockerize the script so it's easily deployable for others
-- [ ] create a parent scripts that can schedule and manage all the individual profiles in ./configs.

 # Done